What are the Different Types of IPOs in India?

 50% of the allocations are reserved for investments below 2 lakhs, and the rest for large investors.50% of allocations are reserved for the QIBs.
 35% for small investors and the rest for other categories of investors.

-How to apply for IPOs
+How to Apply for IPOs

 Now that we've covered the various sorts of IPOs, we'll look at how to apply for one.

 To apply for an IPO, an individual must have a Demat account where the securities may be held safely and digitally.
-A trading account to simplify the buying and selling of shares, as well as a bank account where the cash can be sent to apply for the IPO.
+A trading account is used to simplify the buying and selling of shares, as well as a bank account where the cash can be sent to apply for the IPO.

 • The first step in applying for an IPO is to open or log into an account with a broker.